wenquanlu/HandRefiner/README.md

 # News

-**2023.11.28**
+**2023.11.29**
+The paper is post on arxiv!
+The code will be released soon.

 # Introduction

-This is the official repository of the paper <a href=""> HandRefiner: Refining Malformed Hands in Generated Images by Diffusion-based Conditional Inpainting </a>
+This is the official repository of the paper <a href="https://arxiv.org/abs/2311.17957"> HandRefiner: Refining Malformed Hands in Generated Images by Diffusion-based Conditional Inpainting </a>

 <figure>
 <img src="Figs/banner.png">